scottlynn1/data_analysis_project_on_starbucks/README.md

 <div>The purpose of this project is to explore possible driving factors of the recent decline in the revenue growth of the international coffee chain Starbucks.
 Starbucks revenue for the quarter ending September 30, 2024 was $9.074B, a 3.2% decline year-over-year.<div/>
 <img src="images/starbucksimage.png" alt="ratings chart" width='100%' heigth='auto'>
-<div>The recent decline in performance is such a concern that guidance for 2025 has been suspended </div>
+<div>The recent decline in Starbucks performance is such a concern that guidance for 2025 has been suspended and a need, as stated by the new CEO, to take steps in shifting its business strategy in a new direction.</div>

 ## Project Description
 This project obtains a real world data set through scraping tens of thousands of Yelp reviews of Starbucks stores across the United States of America and attempts to derive insights and reveal correlations ,if any, between customer satisfaction with the coffee chain and its recent financial performance by analyzing overall trends in customer satisfaction and using natural language processing to uncover finer details as to what is influencing sentiment.